atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 9 '
-Fanny, in whose heart every rising hope was, by this time, crushed, every fond ft expestatioh destroyed, answered, with a deep Sigh; while she strove to wipe away the starting tears — I shall be gfed.
+Fanny, in whose heart every rising hope was, by this time, crushed, every fond ft expestatioh destroyed, answered, with a deep Sigh; while she strove to wipe away the starting tears --I shall be gfed.
 Sir, I I to be reihoved; from a place which seems to put mein mind of what i ** wish never to reniember; or to re member it in such a manner, as to be